 - Program Evaluation and Review Technique

-These three estimates are as follows:
+These three estimates are:

 - Most Likely Estimate

 - Optimistic Estimate